Jamal Edwards: Jamal Edwards Delve (JED)

 Securing funding from Google and the Wellcome Trust, in 2019 Edwards founded Jamal Edwards Delve (JED), a grassroots youth-centre project.
 As of October 2019, Edwards had refurbished and reopened four youth centres in Acton.
 As of December 2020, more than 150 people have engaged across the four centres.

 Directing

 In 2021, Edwards was signed to RadicalMedia as a director.
 He later produced commercial content in partnership with the likes of Subway and Depop.
 Edwards also teamed up with singer-songwriter Jake Bugg in 2021.
-Edwards directed a brand-new series to showcase the unseen side of Bugg’s story, including his early years in Nottingham and inspiration behind his music style and lyrics.
+Edwards directed a brand-new series to showcase the unseen side of Bugg's story, including his early years in Nottingham and the inspiration behind his music style and lyrics.

-In December 2021, Edwards directed Ed Sheeran's "Bad Habits" Remix, featuring Tion Wayne and Central Cee.
+In December 2021, Edwards directed Ed Sheeran's "Bad Habits" remix, featuring Tion Wayne and Central Cee.
 Shortly afterwards, Edwards went on to direct Fireboy DML's "Peru" Remix with Ed Sheeran.